dotkay/android/GetThingsDone/README.md

 ## Notes
+Version 0.0
 - Most of the time was spent in understanding small Android details like EditText alignment, etc.
 - Getting used to making Android Studio add the onClick handler skeleton code took a while
 - Understanding Adapters, AdapterView was interesting and spent some time reading about it
 - Still see a bunch of some wifi error messages thrown by Android Studio, but the app itself seems to run fine

+Version 1.0
+- Most of the time was spent on trying to write and read from files.
+It still doesn't work fine.
+There's a dangling item in the list when when all the items were deleted.
+Have to spend more time/effort to debug it and clean it up
+- Getting around capturing RadioButton selected item from Java took a significantly longer time than expected

 ## License